-The Latest: Friends, family shocked over California rampage
+The Latest: Sheriff: California gunman targeted victims

 BAKERSFIELD, Calif. – The Latest on a shooting rampage in Bakersfield, California (all times local):